ReproducibiliTea-org/reproducibiliTea/_journal-clubs/kingston.md

 ​
 **About**

 The journal club is open to everyone across Kingston University, at any level, from any discipline or department.
-From January 2020 we will meet monthly at 12.00 in the [Spring Grove pub](https://www.thespringgrove.co.uk/) (just behind the Penrhyn Road campus).
+From January 2020 we will meet monthly at 12.00 on the Penrhyn Road campus.
 We also organise talks and workshops on open research related topics.
 The most up-to-date information can generally be found on our [OSF page](https://osf.io/4jw53/), and we will circulate meeting details through the Kingston ReproT mailing list.
 Please contact Emma Henderson to join the mailing list.

 ​
 **The format**